Most PM Resumes Never Reach a Human - Here's Why

 The uncomfortable truth

 If you've been applying for weeks or months with minimal response, the most likely explanation isn't that you're a bad candidate.
-It's that your resume isn't making it through the gates.
-You could be the perfect hire for a dozen roles you've already applied to — and those companies will never know, because your resume was filtered before anyone saw it.
+It's a combination of three things: your resume isn't ranking high enough in the systems that sort, you're applying too late in the posting lifecycle, and your resume doesn't speak the specific language that recruiters search for.

 The fix isn't harder work.
 It's not more applications.
-It's making sure the resume you're sending actually works with the systems and people who will read it.
+It's making sure the resume you're sending is optimized for both the systems that sort and the humans who decide.

 Is your resume making it past the filters?
 Find out in 2 minutes.
 Get scored on ATS readiness plus the four dimensions PM hiring managers evaluate.
 Free, no signup required.